Selection mechanisms in front invasion: Introduction

+\textbf{Selection --- definition.} Slightly expanding on the characterization of spreading speeds as the asymptotic behavior of step-like initial conditions made explicit in \eqref{e:spsp}, we say a family of fronts $\{u(\xi+\xi_0;c)\mid \xi_0\in\R\}$, with speed $c$ is \emph{selected} if it has, in suitable norms, an open basin of attraction that includes initial conditions that vanish in $x>0$.
+See Def.~\ref{def: selected front} for a precise statement.

+\textbf{Selection versus stability.} { It is typically the case that stable fronts, with an open, non-empty basin of attraction, exist for a continuum of speeds.
+However, many of these fronts will only attract initial data with well-prepared, slowly decaying tails.
+Such initial data are non-physical for invasion problems starting from localized disturbances, hence the distinction of selected fronts as those which attract steep, physically relevant data. }

-\textbf{Selection: marginal positivity, steepest decent, and marginal stability.} Thus far, we emphasized fronts that propagate at the speed selected by step-like initial conditions that vanish for large $x\gg1$ and we shall refer to those fronts as \emph{selected fronts}.
-Somewhat coincidentally, selected fronts are the steepest fronts, they are the slowest positive fronts, and they are marginally stable (in optimal exponential weights).
+\textbf{Selection criteria: marginal positivity, steepest decent, and marginal stability.} In the scalar equations we have considered thus far, in particular in the FKPP and the Nagumo equation, we found that, somewhat coincidentally, selected fronts are the steepest fronts, they are the slowest positive fronts, and they are marginally stable (in optimal exponential weights).
 In many situations, ordering structures have been shown to imply that the slowest positive front is in fact selected.
 On the other hand, a long-standing conjecture that the marginally stable front is in fact selected has recently been established absent any ordering principle~\cite{as1,avery2}.
-We shall revisit how these selection criteria relate to each other in~\S\ref{s:dis}.
+We shall revisit how these selection criteria relate to each other in the discussion,~\S\ref{s:dis}.

+\textbf{Pulled and pushed fronts --- definition via marginal stability.} Based on the characterization of selection via linear marginal stability, we can then define a pulled front $u_*(x;c_*)$ as a front where marginal stability is due to essential spectrum of the linearization (in optimally weighted spaces) crossing the imaginary axis, while for a pushed front $u_*(x;c_*)$ point spectrum crosses the imaginary axis, as the speed $c$ decreases past $c_*$; see Defs.~\ref{def: rigid pulled} and~\ref{def: rigid pushed}, respectively, for details, and the right panels of Figs.~\ref{f:kppphaseportrait} and~\ref{f:nagumophaseportrait}, respectively, for illustrations of spectra.

 \textbf{Selection of the slowest positive front --- sub- and super-solutions.} Exploiting the comparison principle, one can see very quickly and intuitively why the slowest positive front is in fact the selected front.
 In the simplest setting, consider initial conditions wedged between a sub- and a super-solution, given, for an arbitrary small $\eps>0$, through